JHU-PL-Lab/www-pl/logistics.md

 Please make sure to consult the course [Academic Integrity Policy](integrity.html) on what is legitimate interaction for homeworks, it is spelled out in detail there.

-#### Late HW Policy
+#### Flexible Homework Deadlines

-You will be given the same number of "late days" as there are distinct submission points in Gradescope, which should be around 9 this year.
-For each assigment you can use up to three of your late days quota, each one allowing you to submit the assignment one day later. **The quantum of lateness is the day, so if you are 15 seconds late that counts as a day late.** If you have a cold or flu you can use the late days for such absences; if you have an extended excused absence contact the instructor and we can work something out.
+Each homework has a deadline date listed.
+You will start the term with 12 "flex days", which you can use to push back the due date by one day for each flex day you use.
+For each individual assigment you can use up to **three** of your 12 flex days quota, each one allowing you to submit the assignment one day later. **The quantum of time here is a day, so on each homework you can use either 0, 1, 2, or 3 flex days.**   Flex days are designed to help you plan around assignments or exams in other courses, and/or if you have a cold or flu which sets you back a bit; if you have an extended excused absence please contact the instructor and we can work something out.

 ### Office Hours